Manage Your Email 2x Faster with AI.

 Pick one thing.
 If you spend the most time replying, start with AI drafts.
 If long threads are your pain point, start with summaries.
 If inbox overwhelm is the issue, try smart sorting.

 One change, used consistently, saves hours every week.
-You do not need to overhaul your entire email workflow on day one.
+You don’t need to overhaul your entire email workflow on day one.
+Try it for one week, measure how much time you save, and expand from there.